TheBrightman468/Project-Rock-Paper-Scissors/pseudocode.md

 Use console.log() to display end game winner and final tally

-    Need a game counter to keep track of the score
+    Need a game counter to keep track of the score.
+        Declare variables playerWin & computerWin, each with an initial value of 0.
+        Increment each value by 1 each time their corresponding playRound value is equal to a win.

     Use less than, greater than or equals to comparison to determine the end winner after all 5 rounds have been played if (playerWin > computerWin) {